How to Prevent Cancer: Risk Factors and Healthy Lifestyle Tips

 What Are Cancer Risk Factors?

-Cancer risk factors are anything that increases your chance of developing cancer.
-These may be related to your lifestyle, environment, medical history, or genetics.
-While some risks cannot be controlled, many can be reduced through healthy choices and regular screening.
+Cancer risk factors are anything that increases your chances of developing cancer.
+These can be related to your lifestyle, environment, medical conditions, or genetic background.

 Lifestyle Risk Factors